 For many, this is an uphill journey.
-What does it mean for content to truly be personalized, and how can brands know that they're approaching personalization the right way?
-With the right mindset, strategies, and execution, brands can make incredible strides in establishing their value and building trust, credibility, and engagement.
+What does it mean for content to truly be personalized, and how can brands know they're approaching personalization the best way?
+With the right mindset, strategies, and execution, brands can make incredible strides in establishing their value and building trust, credibility and engagement.

 Right Person, Right Time, Right Context

-Accenture research showed that 75 percent of surveyed consumers would be more likely to buy from a retailer if it recognized them by name, knew their purchase history, and/or provided relevant purchase recommendations.
+Accenture research shows that 75 percent of surveyed consumers would be more likely to buy from a retailer if it recognized them by name, knew their purchase history, and/or provided relevant purchase recommendations.

-Brands can use customer data and profile information to deliver personalized content “to the right person, at the right time, in the right context."
-To accomplish this, it's important to leverage diverse and comprehensive sets of information, including audience demographics and behaviors, location, and the devices they use to access the web.
+Brands can use customer data and profile information to deliver personalized content to the right person, at the right time, in the right context.
+To accomplish this, it's important to leverage diverse and comprehensive sets of information, including audience demographics and behaviors, locations and devices.
+A modern CMS like Brightspot can capture and consolidate this data, allowing you to segment various audiences and deliver real-time, alternate versions of your content to each user through the most appropriate channels.
 The more you know about your ideal audience and their browsing and data consumption habits, the better equipped you are to execute this expert content delivery.

-Take for example a brand that has examined its customer behavior data to discover that one of its audience segments tends to watch videos on their smartphones before bed.
+Take, for example, a brand that has examined its customer behavior data to discover that one of its audience segments watches videos on their smartphones before bed.
 With this knowledge, the brand can hone its content delivery plan for this segment based on type of content (video), browsing device (mobile) and time of day (evening).
-By falling in line with the audience's preferences, the brand skyrockets its chances of being seen, building loyalty and inspiring action.
+By falling in line with the audience's preferences, the brand skyrockets its chances of being seen, thus building loyalty and inspiring action.

 The Ubiquity and Challenges of Personalization

-Evidence from various industries and business models show that personalization is relevant – and even critical – to stay competitive.
-We see it every day in the business-to-consumer (B2C) and business-to-business (B2B) sector.
+Evidence from various industries and business models shows that personalization is relevant—even critical—to staying competitive.
+We see it every day in the business-to-consumer and business-to-business sectors.

-While it's clear that it's a strong strategy, Experian research shows that 94 percent of brands are encountering challenges with perfecting their personalization strategy.
+While it's clearly a strong strategy, Experian research shows that 94 percent of brands are encountering challenges with perfecting personalization.
 According to the research: